Review and road test of the Jaguar XE

 Safety kit includes autonomous 'Emergency Braking', 'Lane Keep Assist', a 'Driver Condition Monitor' and 'Traffic Sign Recognition' with an 'Adaptive Speed Limiter'.

 Cost of Ownership

-The petrol variants do without the MHEV tech - and it shows a bit.
-The P250 RWD version delivers 35.5mpg on the combined cycle and 179g/km of CO2.
-And the P300 AWD variant manages 32.3mpg and 197g/km.
+The P300 petrol variant does without the MHEV tech - and it shows a bit.
+The P300 AWD version manages 32.3mpg and 206g/km.
 What else?
 You get the usual unremarkable three year warranty.
 And service intervals are set at 21,000miles or every 24 months, whichever comes first and it would be sensible to consider one of Jaguar's Service Plans that cover you for virtually everything in advance.
 There's a 'Standard Mileage Service Plan' that covers you for five years/50,000 miles.
 Or a 'High Mileage Service Plan' that covers five years/75,000 miles.

 Bold, innovative, forward-thinking and able to level with the class best, this XE has proved to be the most credible Jaguar sports saloon we've seen since the Sixties.
 It chases bigger sales but unlike some of its predecessors, hasn't diluted crucial elements of brand credibility.
 On the contrary, it's a model company founder Sir William Lyons might have been proud of.
 He sought to make cars that made their owners feel 'alive' and the objective of this one is exactly that.